About this course

 I'm a single mom and Fashion Illustration Tribe is my dream to create fashion courses like the university ones but make them available to creatives everywhere, even if they need to be home with their kids or studying after work, I want to connect and inspire and create with you so that you can learn all of the tools my teachers taught me.

-I love to create and SO DO YOU!
+I love to create, innovate, craft and express.

 Would you like to learn

-Facings, waistbands, sleeves, collars, and plackets, I'll walk you through the building blocks show you the what, the why, and the how so you can take off on your own discoveries.
+- Facings, waistbands, sleeves, collars, and plackets...., I'll walk you through the building blocks show you the what, the why, and the how so you can take off on your own discoveries.

 - the straight grain and bias, and darted bodice and skirt and sleeve fitted slopers.